Learn how to make this DIY butterfly wreath in pretty pastel colors.

 I wanted a minimal look so instead of wrapping the wreath in ribbon or twine, I opted to use a little yellow chalk paint.
 This gives the wreath just a little bit of color and makes the perfect backdrop for all those butterflies!

 Now onto the paper butterfly!
-I used a cut file from this site to create these butterflies.
+I used a butterfly SVG similar to this one to create these butterflies.
 My butterfly was part of a past bundle, but you can find all kinds of goodies if you search.
 I snatch up a good bundle when I see one because it is packed with cool files for just a few dollars!

 I used my Silhouette to cut a couple butterflies from each color of paper.
 Look at these colors!
 This is from a paper pad of blues and greens like this one.
 I love having packs of paper like this on hand.